Jules Simon

 Jules François Simon (/fr/; 31 December 1814 – 8 June 1896) was a French statesman and philosopher, and one of the leaders of the Moderate Republicans in the Third French Republic.

+Acclaimed during his lifetime by several intellectual circles, he was, according to Marc Angenot, a true 'intellectual mentor' for the 'bourgeois and petty-bourgeois masses' of the late 19th century.

 Biography

-Simon was born at Lorient.
+Simon was born at Lorient, Brittany.
 His father was a linen-draper from Lorraine, who renounced Protestantism before his second marriage with a Catholic Breton.
 Jules Simon was the son of this second marriage.
 The family name was Suisse, which Simon dropped in favour of his third forename.
-By considerable sacrifice he was enabled to attend a seminary at Vannes, and worked briefly as usher in a school before, in 1833, he became a student at the École Normale Supérieure in Paris.
+By considerable sacrifice he was enabled to attend a seminary at Vannes, and worked briefly as usher in a school before, in 1833, he became a student at the École Normale Supérieure in Paris (ENS Ulm).
 There he came in contact with Victor Cousin, who sent him to Caen and then to Versailles to teach philosophy.
 He helped Cousin, without receiving any recognition, in his translations from Plato and Aristotle, and in 1839 became his deputy in the chair of philosophy at the University of Paris, with the meagre salary of 83 francs per month.
 He also lectured on the history of philosophy at the École Normale Supérieure.

 At this period he edited the works of Nicolas Malebranche (2 vols, 1842), of René Descartes (1842), Bossuet (1842) and of Antoine Arnauld (1843), and in 1844–1845 appeared the two volumes of his Histoire de l'école d'Alexandrie.
 He became a regular contributor to the Revue des deux mondes, and in 1847, with Amédée Jacques and Émile Saisset, founded the Liberté de penser, with the intention of throwing off the yoke of Cousin, but he retired when Jacques allowed the insertion of an article advocating the principles of collectivism, with which he was at no time in sympathy.